Tips to make reading sex ed books to kids super easy

 A tip

 Eventually, children reach an age where they start to say no to the books you choose.
-So save yourself some future conflict, by starting this habit early.
+So, save yourself some future conflicts by starting this habit early.

 You both choose a book to read.
-You choose a book and your child chooses a book.
-This way you both end up being happy.
-And you can keep on using story time as a way to teach sex education.
+You choose a book, and your child chooses a book.
+This way, you both end up being happy.
+You can also continue using story time to teach sex education.

 You take it in turns to choose a book.
-Alternate it, so that you both have a turn at choosing what book to read.
+Alternate it so that you both can choose what book to read.
 You may have to lay a few ground rules, like no complaining about the book the other person chose!

 Recommended books